hkam0006/RentConnect/README.md

   - Allows users to view property listings without having to have signed up or logged in
 - Property Map
   - Displays a map on the properties part of the public properties

+## Supabase

+The structure of the database can be seen on [this UML diagram](https://drive.google.com/file/d/1xH0zvbj_lshFGGj8PkJURQXjnCDbmDXG/view?usp=sharing).

+The database utilises *row-level security* (RLS) to ensure that data is not incorrectly accessed by unauthorised users.
+It also provided our methods of authenticating the user via a log-in, sign-in and a 2FA.

 ## Supabase Components